akionsight/twtcodejam.net/STRUCTURE.md

 # Directory Structure of the source code of the code jam repo

-The following is the directory structure for the code jam website for easier understanding of the code base
+The following is the directory structure for the code jam website for easier understanding of the codebase

 ```